Shin Ji

 Lee Ji-seon (18 November 1981), known professionally as Shin Ji, is a South Korean singer, lyricist and actress.
 She attended Dongduk Women's University – Department of Popular Music.
 She made her debut in 1998 in the group, Koyote, and wrote lyrics for some of the group's songs including "I Love Rock & Roll".
 She is the only female and original member of the group.

 Personal life

 On June 23, 2025, it was announced that Shin would marry singer MoonOne in 2026.
+The couple married on May 2, 2026 in Gangnam District, Seoul.